GrieVoice: grievance intake for places where silence is structural.

 Speaking up — about a broken ramp, a sewage overflow, a missing payslip, a conflict of interest — is rarely a simple act of reporting.
 It is a high-stakes gamble on livelihood and safety.
 Where official systems fail, the people who dare to speak often pay first.

-Through labour-broker loopholes, a worker who reports a cracked loading ramp can see weekly shifts cut from five to one.
+Through labor-broker loopholes, a worker who reports a cracked loading ramp can see weekly shifts cut from five to one.
 No dismissal letter.
 No paper trail.
 Just silence and rent due.

 A twice-reported sewage overflow affecting fifteen households, children and elderly included, yields a case reference and zero action.
 The reference number is not a resolution — it is a receipt for being ignored.